WCSCourses/Helminths_2021/manuals/module_1_WBP1/module_1_WBP1.md

 * Navigate back to the gene page by clicking the "Gene:inx" tab at the top of the page.

 As well as gene pages, WormBase ParaSite has a page for each transcript that a gene produces.
-We have to navigate to the transcript page to see which protein domains have been annotated.
+In this case, only one transcript isoform has been annotated.

 * On the gene page, click the transcript ID in the transcipt table to navigate to the transcript page.